mkoryak/floatThead/README.md

 [Sticky Table Header](https://github.com/jmosbech/StickyTableHeaders)
 This is a window scrolling plugin.
 Does not support overflow scrolling.
 It is probably the best window scrolling plugin (besides this one).
 The author seems to fix issues as they arise.

+# Woot

+Big thanks to jetbrains for giving me an open source webstorm license for this project.
+They make the best IDEs.

 License
 -------